-The first recruits were dosed to start the Phase 1 trial of Entos’ made-in-Canada COVID-19 DNA vaccine, Covigenix VAX-001!
 Like the globally approved mRNA vaccines, Entos’ DNA vaccine delivers the information needed for our cells to make the spike protein to stimulate a protective immune response against SARS-CoV-2.
-However, Entos’ Covigenix DNA vaccine is more stable at fridge and room temperatures and easier to upscale and manufacture millions of doses.

 “We need to get 16 billion doses worldwide to beat this pandemic, and we believe DNA is the perfect way to approach that,” said John Lewis, CEO Entos Pharmaceuticals.

-Fusogenix is the ideal platform for delivery of next generation genetic therapies.
+Entos' Fusogenix PLV technology is ideal for the delivery of next generation nucleic acid-based therapies.

-Unlike conventional lipid-based delivery, Fusogenix is well tolerated at high systemic doses, and retains maximal activity with repeat dosing.
-Entos has developed unique formulations to effectively deliver a wide range of genetic therapies, including gene therapy, mRNA, miRNA, RNAi, and CRISPR.
+Unlike conventional lipid-based delivery systems, Fusogenix PLVs are well tolerated at high systemic doses, and retains maximal activity with repeat dosing.
+Entos has developed unique PLV formulations to effectively deliver a wide range of nucleic acid therapies, including gene therapy, mRNA, miRNA, RNAi, and CRISPR.

-Fusogenix has a wide biodistribution across all organs and tissues.
+Fusogenix PLVs are widely biodistributed across all organs and tissues.

-Due to the unique biophysical and chemical properties of Fusogenix, a wide variety of extra-hepatic tissues can be effectively targeted at therapeutic doses.
-Entos has developed a panel of formulations to accurately target specific tissues.
+Due to the unique biophysical and chemical properties of Fusogenix PLVs, a wide variety of extra-hepatic tissues can be effectively targeted at therapeutic doses.
+Entos has developed a panel of Fusogenix PLV formulations to accurately target specific tissues.

-Fusogenix uses a novel fusion mechanism to deliver its payload directly inside cells.
+The Fusogenix PLV platform uses a novel fusion mechanism to deliver the payload directly inside cells.